put yourself first

 A narcissist has an inflated ego, makes you feel small, and lacks empathy (the ability to put themselves in your shoes).
 You may wonder if your relationship is toxic or abusive because it might not fit a more traditional definition of “abuse.”

 You may feel depressed and anxious without support.
 Your friends might give generic advice or don’t want to listen anymore or be involved.
 Therapy is a foundational space to discover what a healthy relationship looks and FEELS like.

-I am also trained in both EMDR (with a focus on racial trauma and cultural challenges) and Pain Reprocessing Therapy (treatment for chronic pain).
+I am trained in EMDR (with a focus on racial trauma and cultural challenges), Pain Reprocessing Therapy (treatment for chronic pain), and Brainspotting.
 I strive to find a balance of listening and exploring your patterns along with giving you the tools that you need to become your true and authentic self.
 Most importantly, I want to approach your concerns with cultural sensitivity and empathy.

 I understand the pressures to conform to what others beside yourself want you to be.
 As a second generation immigrant from Palestine, it was hard finding a Therapist who could listen to the unique challenges I faced as an Arab woman in America.

 I enjoy working with people who tend to be very creative, intuitive, but feel overly responsible for other people’s feelings.
 They may often think there is something wrong with them because that is what they may have been conditioned to think or feel or just plainly because they are reacting to legitimate injustices that they have faced.